eduardomanrique/rxjava_fileprocessor/README.md

 mvn spring-boot:run

+## Adding files to process
   After running, a folder with name "to_process" on the project's root folder will be created.
-To process a file just add files to this folder.
+To process a file JUST ADD FILES TO THIS FOLDER.
 The processed files will be moved to the folder "processed" after processed.
-  To change the "to_process" and "processed" folders, edit the properties "source.dir" and "dest.dir" of the file "src/resources/application.properties".
+  To change the "to_process" and "processed" folder names, edit the properties "source.dir" and "dest.dir" of the file "src/resources/application.properties".

 ## About the project

   The project build using SpringBoot, JPA, lombok and RXJava.
-The RXJava is a reactive java library and I used to allow multpile different algorithms to run in a async manner on a file.
+The RXJava is a reactive java library I used to allow multpile different algorithms to run in a async manner an the same stream of a file.
 A simple non daemon thread keeps checking the source dir folder to see if there are more files to process.
 Lombok is a java preprocessor that uses annotations to generate getters, setters log etc.
   The JPA is used in conjunction with spring repositories and spring services with a derby embedded db.
 The spring service